lluppesms/math.storm.ghcpa/Docs/YML_AzDO.md

-# Azure DevOps YAML Pipeline Guidelines for DadABase Projects
+# Azure DevOps YAML Pipeline Guidelines for Math.Storm Projects

-This document outlines the structured approach to Azure DevOps YAML pipelines used in the DadABase project.
+This document outlines the structured approach to Azure DevOps YAML pipelines used in the Math.Storm project.
 Following these guidelines will help maintain consistency across future projects.

 ## Table of Contents
 1. [Pipeline Structure](#pipeline-structure)